matrix-org/synapse/UPGRADE.rst

 registration and threepid management.

-``registration.html`` and ``registration.txt`` contain the content of the email that is sent to a client upon registering via an email address.
+``registration.html`` and ``registration.txt`` contain the content of the email that is sent to a user when registering with an email address.

 ``registration_success.html`` and ``registration_failure.html`` are templates
-that will be shown to the user when they click the link in their registration email, either showing them a success page (in the case that no onward redirect was specified by the client), or a failure page. is not configured).
+that will be shown to the user when they click the link in that confirmation email, either showing them a success page (in the case that no onward redirect was specified by the client), or a failure page. is not configured).